Pre-K Frequently Asked Questions

 TN Voluntary Pre-K (VPK)

 Pre-k enrollment is limited at this time due to funding.
 Because statute requires a minimum of 5.5 hours a day five days a week, funding is provided accordingly.
 Full-time enrollment is required for entry into this program because it was not designed to be a drop-in or part-time program.
 All children are enrolled on a full time basis only.
 Participation in the TN-VPK is voluntary and parents may withdraw their child at any time.
 Excessive unexcused absences could result in dismissal from the program.
+Attendance policy guidance can be found here.

 Every Head Start Center strives for enrollment of children on a full time basis which is based on the hours of operation of the program.
 Excessive unexcused absences could result in dismissal from the program.